MartinYordanov374/MartinYordanov374/README.md

 I hold a Bachelor's degree in Software Development with a minor in Information Security from Tampere University, where I'm currently pursuing a Master's degree in Information Security.

 Based in Tampere, Finland.
-Unrestricted working rights in Finland.
+Unrestricted working rights in Finland and the EU.

 Resume available upon request.